-I’ve worked professionally as a life and business mentor to mom entrepreneurs for the last 13 years.
-I’m the mother of a 17-, 13- and 10-year-old.
-I built my business while my husband was on dialysis for five years, and never used the fact that my children were young or that my husband’s health was comprised as an excuse to not honor my goals.
-Last year my husband had a successful kidney transplant.
+I’ve worked professionally as a life and business mentor to mom entrepreneurs for so many years.
+I’m the mother of three gorgeous children.
+I built my business while my husband was on dialysis for five years, and never used the fact that my children were young or that my husband’s health was compromised as an excuse to not honor my goals.
+My husband had a successful kidney transplant.
 Through it all, I gave myself permission to do exactly what I wanted including three triathlons, building a successful business, joining a nationally syndicated television show, building a huge national brand, and taking excellent care of my family.

 The happiest mothers I know are the ones who aren’t looking to escape from their lives with a spa appointment, get-away or vacation, but those who have said, “Damn it, I give myself permission to design a life, business and work that I want to come home to and that I deserve!”